 Niche-Specific Platforms

-Other alternatives on YouTube concentrate on certain content niche or audiences.
-An example is Twitch, a site that is mainly used in serving the needs of the gaming community through live streaming services, whereas Crackle caters to the needs of entertainment.
-These niche YouTube metas would offer greater tools and audiences of users in their particular niches.
+Other alternatives on YouTube concentrate on a certain content niche or audience.
+An example is Twitch, a site mainly used to serve the needs of the gaming community through live streaming, whereas Crackle caters to entertainment needs.

 Decentralized and Blockchain-Based Platforms